SamFredrickson/TIme-Tracker/README.md

 Authors
 =======

-BOND was created by `Sam Fredrickson <https://github.com/samFredrickson/>`
+The console application was created by `Sam Fredrickson <https://github.com/samFredrickson/>`